 The moratorium has allowed the City time to study the existing MDP and SUP decision criteria for both permit types and develop proposed Development Code amendments that clarify inconsistencies, implement existing policies, and advance the City's goals.
-The proposed Development Code amendments, which are provided in proposed Ordinance No. 882 (Attachment B), include the following:
+The proposed Development Code amendments, which are provided in proposed Ordinance No. 882 (Attachment A), include the following:

-- Revisions to SMC 20.30.330 Special Use Permit (Exhibit A) - Revisions to SMC 20.30.353 Master Development Plan (Exhibit B) - Revisions to SMC 20.20 Definitions, clarifying definitions for Master Development Plan, Nursing Facility, Residential Care Facility, and Residential Treatment Facility and adding new definitions for Evaluation and Treatment Facility and Enhanced Services Facility (Exhibit C) - Adding Evaluation and Treatment Facility and Enhanced Services Facility to SMC Table 20.40.140 Other Uses under the Mixed Business zone (Exhibit C) - Revisions to SMC Sections 20.30.060, 20.30.090, 20.30.120, and 20.30.180 to clarify the review process and increase the notification requirements for EPFs (Exhibit D)
+- Revisions to SMC 20.30.330 Special Use Permit (Exhibit A) - Revisions to SMC 20.30.353 Master Development Plan (Exhibit B) - Revisions to SMC 20.20 Definitions, clarifying definitions for Master Development Plan, Nursing Facility, Residential Care Facility, and Residential Treatment Facility and adding new definitions for Evaluation and Treatment Facility and Enhanced Services Facility (Exhibit C)